-Jason Kravitz leads Nixon Peabody's IP Litigation group.
-Jason is a trial lawyer and his practice focuses on patent, trademark, copyright, trade secret, privacy, and false advertising disputes.
-He has litigated cases involving a broad range of technologies, including software and hardware, business methods, personal care products, wireless devices, footwear, dental implants, and online advertising applications.
+Jason Kravitz is a co-leader of the Intellectual Property group.
+Jason is a trial lawyer and his practice focuses on patent, trademark, copyright, trade secret, privacy, false advertising, and software implementation disputes.
+He has litigated cases involving a broad array of technologies, including software and hardware, personal care products, wireless devices, footwear, dental implants, chemical catalysts, and ad tech.

-I've been lead trial counsel in numerous jury and bench trials and arbitrations across the country.
-I've also argued appeals, and have handled Markman, summary judgment, and injunction hearings in dozens of courts.
+I've tried complex cases in courts across the country.
+I've also argued Markman, summary judgment and injunction hearings in dozens of courts.
 I represent clients in UDRP proceedings and in matters before the Trademark Trial and Appeal Board and the Federal Trade Commission.
-I advise clients on copyright matters, including disputes over source code and DMCA issues, and I handle software installation disputes and TCPA claims.
-I work closely with clients to devise alternative fee arrangements for handling their litigation matters.
+I advise clients on copyright matters, including disputes over source code, and DMCA issues, software implementation disputes and TCPA and other privacy claims.

 I help clients strategically manage and enforce their domestic and international trademark portfolios.
 I also counsel companies on new product development and advertising/promotion issues.

-I frequently advise clients on Internet-related issues such as cybersquatting, phishing, framing, keyword advertising, drafting and modifying website terms and conditions, and website data protection and privacy issues.
+I frequently advise clients on Internet-related issues and data protection and privacy issues.
 I have extensive experience in data breach investigations and remediation and led the team that defended NebuAd in a case related to micro-targeted online advertising technology.

-Western companies will continue to struggle in navigating China's complex IP system and will need the assistance of lawyers with real-world experience.
+Western companies will continue to struggle navigating China's complex IP system and will need the assistance of lawyers with real-world experience.
 Digital content will continue to be the center of the copyright universe.
-Litigation financing is having a profound impact on dispute resolution.
+Litigation financing is having a profound impact on litigation and dispute resolution.

 Rochester Business Journal | July 26, 2019